-Based upon their evaluation, the Decision Makers will make conclusions regarding whether the Respondent is responsible for the sexual harassment allegations, whether the conduct violates the University's Code of Conduct, and whether any disciplinary sanctions should be imposed on the Respondent and/or remedial measures should be implemented in favor of the Complainant.
-Such "Responsibility Determination" shall be issued in writing to the parties simultaneously within seven (7) business days of the Live Hearing, and shall explain the procedures and permissible grounds for either party to appeal the determination.
+Based upon their evaluation, the Decision Makers will make conclusions regarding whether the Respondent is responsible for the sex-based harassment or discrimination allegations, whether the conduct violates the University's Code of Conduct, and whether any disciplinary sanctions should be imposed on the Respondent and/or remedial measures should be implemented in favor of the Complainant.
+Such "Responsibility Determination" shall be issued in writing to the parties simultaneously within seven (7) business days of the Live Hearing and shall explain the procedures and any permissible grounds for either party to appeal the determination as permitted by law.
+No appeal Is available In cases where neither the Complainant nor the Respondent are students.